 When it’s time for new flooring in your basement, there are a number of important things to consider.
 The key items are the moisture level of the space and the design of the room.
 At Floor Coverings International Shallotte, we especially encourage customers to consider the environment of their basement and decide on a floor that will last.
-Here in the Shallotte, Ocean Isle Beach & Southport NC area, our proximity to the waterfront means that it’s a good chance your basement is prone to some level of moisture.
+Here in the Shallotte, Ocean Isle Beach, Southport & St. James area, our proximity to the waterfront means that it’s a good chance your basement is prone to some level of moisture.
 Luckily, we have lots of exerpience helping homeowners choose a water-resistant floor for their basements.

 The Challenges of a Basement